 Prep for Prep, a nonprofit group, helps high-achieving minority students attend top colleges, including Ivy League schools.
 There are programs for 5th-, 6th- and 7th-grade black, Latino and Asian students.
 The program includes a seven-week summer session and weekly Wednesday and Saturday classes.

 Summer on the Hill at Horace Mann is an enrichment program for academically talented public school students from lower socioeconomic backgrounds.
 Students start in the 2nd grade and continue until placed in high school, participating in Saturday-morning classes during the school year and a six-week summer session.
 They study language arts, math and science, and learn study skills.
 Summer programs include fine arts, recreation and an overnight trip to the John Dorr Nature Laboratory in Connecticut.
 Summer on the Hill continues to offer support through 12th grade.

-The TEAK Fellowship supports students seeking to gain admissions to top high schools and colleges.
-Students who are citizens or permanent residents, have proof of financial need and have scored above 90 percent on tests and in class may apply by October of their 6th-grade year.
-The program runs from the summer after 6th grade until college placement.
-Only 30 students are accepted each year.
+Teak Fellows supports students seeking to gain admissions to top high schools and colleges.
+Students who are citizens or permanent residents, have proof of financial need and have scored above 90 percent on tests and in class may apply by October of their 7th-grade year.
+The program runs from the summer after 7th grade until college placement.
+Only 25 students are accepted each year.